bbitere/atomicsql_golang/README.md

-Atomicsql_golang is a ORM library for Golang having implemented, beside clasical implementation of any ORM, a special usage for Where() method and Select() method, using literal function aka lambda expression.
+Atomicsql_golang is an ORM library for Golang having implemented, beside classical features of any ORM, a special usage for Where() method and Select() method, using literal function aka lambda expression.

-All of these tricks are done for having a robust/flexible implementation in your code.
+All of these techniques are employed to ensure a robust/flexible implementation in your code.
-We have implemented: DataBase First, or Models First.
+We have implemented both: DataBase First, or Models First approaches, and these are explained in a later section.

 ------------------------------------------
 Let's see this Example:<br/>